wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

 == Changelog ==

+= 1.5 =
+* Added filters
+* Added feature to open payment page in a new window
+* Added feature to allow for user entered payments.

 = 1.4 =
 * Added support for 17 languages for PayPal buttons.
 * Added CSS classes for customization.